+Distribution cycle

+We distribute these revenues quarterly, one quarter after the end of the quarterly performance period.

+Processing policy

+Data provider and format

+Data is provided by the licensee in electronic format.

+Processing thresholds and rules

+All usage goes through both an automatch and, where necessary, manual match process.

+Other notes

-Distribution cycle We distribute these revenues quarterly, one quarter after the end of the quarterly performance period.
-Processing policy Data provider and format Data is provided by the licensee in electronic format.
-Processing thresholds and rules All usage goes through both an automatch and, where necessary, manual match process.
-Other notes This policy was reviewed by the Distribution Committee in February 2021 with a change made for revenue allocation to be based on viewer hours.
+This policy was reviewed by the Distribution Committee in February 2021 with a change made for revenue allocation to be based on viewer hours.

 Previously reviews took place in November 2017 and January 2017.

+Blanket GEOL standalone licences

+Introduction

-Introduction The Blanket GEOL standalone licence is issued to online audiovisual content providers that are not covered by a broadcast blanket licence.
+The Blanket GEOL standalone licence is issued to online audiovisual content providers that are not covered by a broadcast blanket licence.
 Examples of major services covered by this licence include Apple iTunes, Amazon Prime, BT TV, Disney+, Microsoft Xbox and Netflix.

+Distribution policy

-Distribution policy Revenue apportionment/performance value calculation GEOL revenue is split between MCPS and PRS based upon the type of service offered.
+Revenue apportionment/performance value calculation

+GEOL revenue is split between MCPS and PRS based upon the type of service offered.
 All productions generate performing right and mechanical royalties.

 We apportion revenue between MCPS and PRS in line with the mechanical and performing right splits detailed in the 'Key Concepts' section for 'Online Revenue' depending on the type of GEOL service.

 Revenue is pro-rated across all productions within the fixed performance term, based on the duration of music in each production streamed or downloaded.
 Because the total amount of music consumed within each performance period can vary, the value of one minute of music can vary from one period to another.
 For calculation purposes we use a points-based system where one point represents one minute of music in a production.
 For example, a production containing 25 minutes of music that is streamed/downloaded 10,000 times would generate 250,000 points.
 This ensures a consistent valuation for music featured in productions streamed or downloaded within a given time period.

+Distribution basis

-Distribution basis All reported usage run through an automatic matching process.
+All reported usage run through an automatic matching process.
 High value usages that the system is unable to match are matched manually.

+Distribution cycle

-Distribution cycle We distribute these revenues quarterly, two quarters after the end of the quarterly performance period.
-Processing policy Data provider and format Data is provided by the licensee in electronic format.
-Processing thresholds and rules All usage goes through an automatch and/or manual match process.
-Other notes This policy was reviewed in January 2017.
+We distribute these revenues quarterly, two quarters after the end of the quarterly performance period.

+Processing policy

+Data provider and format

+Data is provided by the licensee in electronic format.

+Processing thresholds and rules

+All usage goes through an automatch and/or manual match process.

+Other notes

+This policy was reviewed in January 2017.
 Previously, we made adjustments regarding the extent of controlled usage for PRS and MCPS.
 As of January 2017, we no longer make these adjustments.

+BBC iPlayer

+Introduction

-BBC iPlayer Introduction BBC iPlayer is a significant online audiovisual content provider in the UK.
-Access is free to its ondemand or live online simulcast services via a range of devices including PCs, mobile devices, and tablet computers.
-Royalty source We cover the BBC iPlayer service in the UK under the terms of our broadcast blanket licence agreement with the BBC, on behalf of both MCPS and PRS.
-Distribution policy Revenue apportionment/performance value calculation Revenue is apportioned to usage from an overall allocation that is benchmarked against the value per hour streamed on blanket standalone GEOL licences, reviewed annually.
-Distribution basis BBC iPlayer is paid on a census basis.
+BBC iPlayer is a significant online audiovisual content provider in the UK.
+Access is free to its episode catch-up, series catch-up or live online simulcast services via a range of devices including PCs, mobile devices, and tablet computers.

+Royalty source

+We cover the BBC iPlayer service in the UK under the terms of our broadcast blanket licence agreement with the BBC, on behalf of both MCPS and PRS.

+Distribution policy

+Revenue apportionment/performance value calculation

+Revenue is apportioned to usage from the total portion of the blanket licence fee that is allocated to TV (or Radio in the case of BBC Sounds).
+The allocation of royalties is benchmarked against the value per music hour achieved by Blanket GEOL standalone licences, reviewed annually.

+Distribution basis

+BBC iPlayer is paid on a census basis.